hydroper/rust-langmeantree/README.md

 For mutable hash maps or vectors, it is recommended to use a *shared container* (see below) that is cloned by reference and not by content.

-Fields are always private to the meaning, therefore there are no attributes; the field definition always starts with the `let` keyword, without a RustDoc comment.
+Fields are always internal to the enclosing module, therefore there are no attributes; the field definition always starts with the `let` keyword, without a RustDoc comment.

 It is recommended for fields to always start with a underscore `_`, and consequently using accesses such as `_x()`, or `set__x(v)`.

-Then, you would implement methods that may be overriden by subtype meanings in a base meaning, allowing for an *unified* data type that supports methods that operate on more than one variant.
+Then, you would implement methods that may be overriden by subtypes in a base type, allowing for an *unified* data type that supports methods that operate on more than one variant.

 ## Shared containers

 This crate provides two container data types that are cloned by reference, `SharedArray` and `SharedMap`, as well as `shared_array!` and `shared_map!` literals.

-* `SharedArray` is a reference-counted mutable vector.
+* `SharedArray` is a mutable vector managed by reference counting.
-* `SharedMap` is a reference-counted mutable hash map.
+* `SharedMap` is a mutable hash map managed by reference counting.

 Refer to the crate documentation for usage details.

 ## Constructor

-The constructor is a method whose name matches the meaning's name.
+The constructor is a method whose name matches the data type's name.
 The `arena` parameter is implicitly prepended to the formal parameter list.

 The constructor is translated to a static `new` method.

-The constructor contains a local `self` variable whose data type is the instance of that meaning.
+The constructor contains a local `self` variable whose data type is the instance of the enclosing data type.

 ## Subtypes

-* `meaning.is::<T>()` tests whether `meaning` is a `T` subtype.
+* `symbol.is::<T>()` tests whether `symbol` is a `T` subtype.
-* `meaning.to::<T>()` converts to the `T` subtype, returning `Ok(m)` or `Err`.
+* `symbol.to::<T>()` converts to the `T` subtype, returning `Ok(m)` or `Err`.
 It may be a contravariant conversion.
-* `meaning.into()` is a covariant conversion.
+* `symbol.into()` is a covariant conversion.

 ## Super expression

 The `super.f()` expression is supported by preprocessing the token sequence of a method and transforming it into another Rust code; therefore, it may be used anywhere within an instance method.

-`super.f()` does a lookup in the method lists in the descending meanings.
+`super.f()` does a lookup in the method lists in the base data types in descending order.

 ## Inheriting documentation